Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Responding to the answer webhook

-Nexmo expect you to return an array of [NCCO](/voice/voice-api/ncco-reference) in JSON.
+Nexmo expect you to return an [NCCO](/voice/voice-api/ncco-reference) in JSON format containing the actions to perform.

 ## Event webhook

 HTTP requests will arrive at the event webhook endpoint when there is any status change for a call.
 The URL will be the `event_url` you specified when creating your application unless you override it by setting a specific `event_url` when starting a call.

-The incoming requests are `POST` requests with a JSON body.
+By default the incoming requests are `POST` requests with a JSON body.
+You can override the method to `GET` by configuring the `event_method` in addition to the `event_url`.

 The format of the data included depends on which event has occurred: